 - a minimum of 48 units of credit (at least 6 from courses at other Graduate Theological Union academic entities) distributed among 8 Threshold areas

 - Final project representative of the your learning during the program

 - a portfolio conference

-- at least 1/2 of your units of credit must be completed in residency (up to 1/2 of the units for the M.A.S.C. degree may be completed in low-residency mode, online and through field work)
+- at least one-quarter of your units of credit must be completed in residency (up to three-quarters of the units for the M.A.S.C. degree may be completed in low-residency mode, online and through field work)